CVE-2024-45620: Buffer Copy without Checking Size of Input ('Classic Buffer Overflow')

 Technical Analysis

 CVE-2024-45620 is a classic buffer overflow vulnerability identified in the pkcs15-init tool, part of the OpenSC project, which is widely used for smart card and USB token management.
-The vulnerability occurs when the tool processes Application Protocol Data Units (APDUs) responses from connected USB devices or smart cards.
-Specifically, if a device sends a specially crafted response that partially fills a buffer, the tool may incorrectly access initialized parts of that buffer without proper size checks, leading to a buffer copy operation without verifying input size.
-This can cause memory corruption, potentially allowing an attacker to execute arbitrary code or cause a denial of service.
-However, exploitation complexity is high because the attacker must have physical access to the target system to connect a malicious USB device or smart card.
-No user interaction or privileges are required, but the attack vector is limited to local physical access.
-The CVSS v3.1 score is 3.9 (low), reflecting limited confidentiality, integrity, and availability impacts, combined with a high attack complexity and no known exploits in the wild.
-The vulnerability affects the pkcs15-init tool specifically; no affected versions are listed yet, and no patches have been published at the time of disclosure.
-OpenSC is commonly used in environments requiring smart card authentication, including government, financial institutions, and enterprises with strong security policies.
+The vulnerability occurs when the tool processes responses to Application Protocol Data Units (APDUs) from connected USB devices or smart cards.
+Specifically, when buffers are only partially filled with data, the tool may incorrectly access initialized parts of these buffers without properly checking the size of the input, leading to a buffer copy operation that can overflow.
+This improper handling can cause memory corruption, potentially allowing an attacker to disrupt the normal operation of the tool or execute arbitrary code.
+However, exploitation requires the attacker to have physical access to the target system to connect a malicious USB device or smart card that sends crafted APDU responses.
+The CVSS 3.1 score of 3.9 reflects a low severity rating, with the attack vector being physical (AV:P), high attack complexity (AC:H), no privileges required (PR:N), and no user interaction (UI:N).
+The impact on confidentiality, integrity, and availability is rated low, indicating limited potential damage.
+No known exploits have been reported in the wild, and no patches have been linked yet, suggesting this is a newly disclosed vulnerability.
+The vulnerability highlights the importance of robust input validation and buffer management in tools handling external hardware communications.

 Potential Impact